moosecreates/tailtown/docs/development/SchemaAlignmentStrategy.md

    - Changed from using `include` with the entire owner object to using `select` with specific owner fields

 2. **Remove invalid field references**:
+   - Replaced references to non-existent `age` field with `birthdate`
+   - Fixed field name casing to match the database schema
    - Removed all references to the non-existent `profilePhoto` field
    - Disabled pet photo upload functionality temporarily

+### Resource Controller

+The resource controller has been updated to:

+1. **Fix multiple type filtering**:
+   - Added proper detection of array vs. single value for `type` query parameter
+   - Implemented validation and conversion to ensure query parameters match Prisma `ResourceType` enum values
+   - Used Prisma's `in` filter for handling multiple types correctly

+2. **Remove invalid field references**:
+   - Removed all references to non-existent `organizationId` field
+   - Fixed relation references to match the actual database schema

+3. **Improve error handling and logging**:
+   - Added detailed logging for filter application
+   - Added warnings for invalid type values
+   - Implemented proper error handling for Prisma query failures

 ### Reservation Service